 The communicative sciences and disorders community in Utah emphasizes bridging research and treatment to produce the best outcomes.
-From audiologists to SLPs and their assistants, Utah’s community of communicative sciences and disorders professionals continues to expand, network and flourish, amid the growing demand for therapeutic services to deal with speech, fluency and swallowing disorder.
-The Utah Department of Workforce Services predicts a 27.5 percent increase in jobs for SLPs in the years leading up to 2024, surpassing the national average of 21 percent.
+From audiologists to SLPs and their assistants, Utah’s community of communicative sciences and disorders professionals continues to expand amid the growing demand for therapeutic services that address speech, fluency and swallowing disorder.

 The Speech-Language Pathology and Audiology Licensing Board is responsible for issuing licenses to qualified SLP candidates in Utah.
 Licensing requirements include earning a master’s degree in speech-language pathology, completing a clinical fellowship, and passing the national SLP exam.